-Through multiple mediums businesses can access and create content faster than ever.
-90% of data in the world was indeed created during the last 2 years.
+Through multiple mediums, businesses can access and create content faster than ever.
+However, 90% of data around the world was created during the last 2 years.

 The engine behind Big Data

 Transformation of regular data into Big Data is down to advancements in technology.
-The software, apps and tools at our disposal that enable us to analyse such volumes of valuable information have resulted in a revolution in business insights, decisions and strategy.
+Software, apps and tools at our disposal enable us to analyse volumes of valuable information.
+Resulting in a revolution in business insights, decisions and strategy.

 Big Data is only as ‘big’ as the data analytics solution that is behind it.
-By using the data that they generate and feeding them through data analytics tools, companies can begin to understand their own business better, and make decisions to boost efficiency.
+Data generated and fed through data analytics tools, helps companies to understand their own business.
+Therefore, making decisions to boost efficiency.

 THE HISTORY OF DATA ANALYTICS

-The collection of data and analysis was basic during the 1950’s compared to today’s standards.
-A manual process involved reading and sorting through many documents and the inputting of relevant information into physical spreadsheets.
+Compared to today’s standards the collection of data and analysis was very basic during the 1950’s.
+Reading and sorting through many documents involved a tedious process.
+Along with the inputting of relevant information into physical spreadsheets.

-In the 1980’s and 1990’s productivity and business analysis received a major boost.
-This boost was due to the advent of Microsoft Excel spreadsheets, which were digitised and semi-automated.
+During the 1980’s and 1990’s productivity and business analysis received a major boost.
+This was due to the advent of Microsoft Excel spreadsheets.

 2000 to present